Investigating Pretrained Language Models for Graph-to-Text Generation: Conclusion

 \section{Conclusion}

-We investigated two pretrained language models (PLMs) for graph-to-text generation and show that language model adaptation (\textsc{lma}) and supervised task adaptation (\textsc{sta}) pretraining strategies are beneficial for this task.
+We investigated two pretrained language models (PLMs) for graph-to-text generation and show that the pretraining strategies, language model adaptation (\textsc{lma}) and supervised task adaptation (\textsc{sta}), can lead to notable improvements.
 Our approaches outperform the state of the art by a substantial margin on three graph-to-text benchmarks.
-We also examined to what extent the graph structure is taken into account for the text generation process, and we found evidence that factual knowledge is a strong guide for these models.
-We believe that PLMs will play an important role in future endeavors to solve graph-to-text generation tasks and we expect our work to serve as guidance and as a strong baseline for them.
-A promising direction for future work is to explore ways of injecting a stronger graph-structural bias into large PLMs to thus possibly leveraging their strong language modeling capabilities and keeping the output faithful to the input graph.
+Moreover, in a human evaluation our generated texts are perceived significantly more fluent than human references.
+Examining the influence of the graph structure on the text generation process, we find that PLMs may not always follow the graph structure and instead use memorized facts to guide the generation.
+A promising direction for future work is to explore ways of injecting a stronger graph-structural bias into PLMs, thus possibly leveraging their strong language modeling capabilities and keeping the output faithful to the input graph.